 Media mix modelling, which is also known as media mix marketing or MMM, is used to forecast the impact marketing activities will have on sales and performance metrics.

 Brands can only develop accurate forecasts by carefully tracking every single variable that can impact consumer behaviour and conversions.
-Looking at price, distribution, seasonality, trends, channels, competition and product cannibalization is all crucial.
+Looking at price, distribution, seasonality, trends, channels, competition, revenue, digital ad metrics, offline marketing metrics and product cannibalization is all crucial.

 Once you have all this information at your fingertips, you can then start analyzing the data, noting trends and evaluating the impact of each media channel.
 You can also create models that predict the outcomes and results of each media type that you invest in.